The Treatment Team at Satellite Dialysis Centers

 Patient Care Technician/Certified Hemodialysis Technician (PCT or CHT).
 Under the supervision and direction of the dialysis charge nurse, your dialysis technician will help you on and off your machine and closely monitor your dialysis treatment.
 Each technician is trained and nationally certified to deliver safe, efficient care of the highest standard.
 Your technician has completed patient hemodialysis training that includes classroom instruction and supervised clinical experience.

 Dietitians.
 Our dietitians sit down individually with patients and help them understand the important role of nutrition in dialysis treatment and kidney health.
 A majority of our dietitians have achieved the status of Certified Specialist in Renal Nutrition (CSR), a special recognition given by the American Dietetic Association.
-This team is led by a renowned nephrology nutrition expert who has helped set the international industry standard.
 Read more >

 Social Worker.
 Satellite social workers support patients as they adjust to the lifestyle change of chronic kidney disease by providing individual and family counseling, patient education, and community resource referrals.
 Each of our social workers has earned a master’s degree in social work.
 Read more >